Actifio/restapisamples/Backup and DR.md

 There are three considerations when converting from Actifio GO:

-1. Is the automation using AGM API commands or Sky API commands or Sky SSH
+1. Is the automation using AGM API commands or Sky API commands or Sky ssh
 1. Configuration of the host where the automation is running
 1. The user ID being used by the automation for authentication will need to change.